-Nevertheless, depending on the terms of the planning authority's response to your appeal and the possible need for any further procedure (see below), the point at which you lodge your appeal might be your only opportunity to state your case, and so you must be content that you have raised all relevant issues.
+However, depending on the terms of the planning authority's (and any other party's) response to your appeal and the possible need for any further procedure (see below), the point at which you send your appeal might be the only opportunity to state your case, and so you must be content that you have raised all relevant issues.

-List of documents/evidence
+List of documents/ evidence

-As well as providing a full statement of your appeal at the outset, the Appeals Regulations require that all documents, materials and evidence that you intend to rely on in support of your appeal must be provided alongside your appeal form.
-To ensure we have received all of this information from you, please provide a full list of all supporting documents etc. in this text box.
+As well as providing a full statement of your appeal at the outset the Appeals Regulations require that all documents, materials and evidence that you intend to rely on in support of your appeal must be provided alongside your appeal form.
+To ensure we have received all of this information from you, please provide a full list of all supporting documents etc in this text box.

 When listing plans and drawings please quote the reference the planning authority gave them.